ngs-docs/angus/kmers-and-sourmash.md

 classification of individual reads from metagenomes; these seem to perform well (albeit with high false positive rates) in situations where you don't necessarily have the genome sequences that are in the metagenome.
-Sourmash, by contract, can estimate which known genomes are actually present, so that you can extract them and map/align to them.
+Sourmash, by contrast, can estimate which known genomes are actually present, so that you can extract them and map/align to them.
 It seems to have a very low false positive rate and is quite sensitive to strains.